 The closest town to Blue Canyons is Tuba City which lies 27 miles to its west.
 Tuba City is a small town with maybe around three to four hotels.
 However, this little town has all the big fast-food chains like KFC, Subway, Denny’s, … which I found really weird.

-We stayed at Moenkopi Legacy Inn & Suites and loved our stay there.
+We stayed in Moenkopi Legacy Inn & Suites and loved our stay there.

 Visiting Blue Canyon Arizona